 I wished him good luck before I left the next morning.
 Never heard of him again.

 If you're travelling to the Camino using one of Europe's low-cost airlines then probably you're saving an extra few bob by taking your backpack as hand-luggage.
 You save a bit of money like this but the sole disadvantage is that you can't bring a knife with you.
 Now, a knife isn't essential on the Camino, but it's handy if you like to picnic occasionally.
 Cheese, chorizo, it just doesn't taste the same if you have to gnaw it with your teeth.
 I'm told caveman eating is the latest weight-loss fad from California, but to be perfectly honest, I couldn't give a shit.
-I like to cut my food into civilised sizes before I eat them.
-So, I always had the problem that you aren't allowed to carry a knife as hand-luggage for fear that you might trigger a chain of events which 14 or so years later would see religious fanatics on the brink of controlling large parts of the Muslim world.
+I like to cut my food into civilised sizes before I eat it.
+So, I always had the problem that you aren't allowed to carry a knife as hand-luggage for fear that you might trigger a chain of events which 14 or so years later would see religious fanatics on the brink of controlling large parts of the Middle East.

 I was hilariously ill-prepared for my first Camino adventure.
 It was the autumn of 2003.
 I had a backpack, which was the only one I owned and which had served me well on various holidays, but for the Camino it was completely unsuitable.
 It was more like a soft suitcase you could carry on your back.
 And, naturally, I‘d packed far too much stuff.
 And the wrong stuff.
 I had a couple of changes of clothes, jeans, cotton socks and T-shirts, rain-gear that wasn‘t really waterproof, and loads of other things you‘d normally bring on a holidays but which were just completely wrong for the Camino (jeans, a spare pair of shoes, an ambitious reading list).
 I only had a week, which was probably just as well.